meirizarrygelpi/numbers/grassmann3/README.md

 # ultra

-Package `ultra` implements arithmetic for ultra-nilplex numbers.
+Package `ultra` implements arithmetic for three-dimensional Grassmann numbers.
 There are five types:

 * `Int64`
 * `Float64`